- Cookies and other tracking technologies

 If you submit your details on the request a free trial, demo booking form, our contact us form or any other similar form we may implement in the future, we will save your personal details in our CRM (customer relationship management) database.

-We also record with temporary third party Google Analytics cookies to provide a best estimate of where you came from before you visited the Newsweaver website e.g. a Google advertisement, Adcampaign, a search listing, or an external link to our site.
+We also record with temporary third party Google Analytics or Hubspot cookies to provide a best estimate of where you came from before you visited the Newsweaver website e.g. a Google advertisement, Adcampaign, a search listing, or an external link to our site.

 When you register for a Free Trial we ask you to choose a password and we then record an encrypted copy of this.
 We do not know your password, and it is entirely your responsibility to keep it secret and ensure that your account is accessed only by authorized individuals.

 This information will be stored in our CRM system and used by our sales or support people to make contact regarding your request for a demo, or other inquiry.
 We may use your information to contact you again in the future, if we believe we have an offer that may be relevant to you.
 We may also analyse collected contact information in aggregate form to better inform our future marketing efforts.
 We record your origin to allow us analyse the effectiveness of our marketing and search engine optimisation efforts.

 Our Sales or CRM people will use your contact details to get in touch with you to discuss your email marketing or publishing requirements, and to ensure that you get full benefit from a system trial.
 We may use your information to contact you again in the future, if we believe that we have an offer that may be relevant to you.
 We may also analyse collected contact information in aggregate form to better inform our future marketing efforts.
 We record your origin to allow us analyse the effectiveness of our marketing and search engine optimisation efforts.

 Subscribe to newsletters and flyers such as Business of Email